OMEGA DIECAST PISTONS - STD 1275

 Our forged pistons mostly use a smaller, lighter 18mm diameter pin.

-Custom pistons
+Custom A-Series pistons

 Unfortunately we are not able to produce custom one-off pistons, due to the initial drawing and tooling costs involved.
 However we do stock a very wide range of pistons to suit the vast majority of 1275-based engine builds.